Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms: Challenges and a Roadmap: Roadmap

 \section{Roadmap}

 In this section, we delineate our roadmap to address the challenges in small-scale testbeds for \acp{cav} and swarm robots, as proposed in \cref{sec:challenges}.
+Note that our roadmap aims to synthesize community-identified research needs and future directions, rather than proposing new methodological or algorithmic contributions.
 Our roadmap contains three parts.
 We propose the first part in \cref{sec:partA}, which underscores the importance of enhancing the accessibility and diversity of testbeds.
 The second part, described in \cref{sec:partB}, shares best practices for testbeds, covering a broad spectrum, including collaboration, knowledge sharing, open-sourcing, modularity, etc. In the third part, presented in \cref{sec:partC}, we suggest developing an abstraction layer to interconnect testbeds, which can enable collaboration, maintain consistency, and drive innovation.